 A new model for landscape-scale resilience

 The second problem is properties where the work simply isn’t happening.
 Some of the most strategically important parcels in the county are owned by landowners who don’t have the means to fund fuels reduction.
 Left unmanaged, a single gap in the wrong location can undermine an entire network of well-managed properties around it.
-The Valley Stewards fund that work directly — ensuring the county’s resilience strategy holds together across the landscape.
+The Valley Stewards Initiative funds that work directly — ensuring the county’s resilience strategy holds together across the landscape.

 Making existing work count